 Publishing a book is an amazing accomplishment.
-After years of writing and the navigating the complex publishing process, seeing your own book in print is an incomparable feeling.
+After years of writing and navigating the complex publishing process, seeing your own book in print is an incomparable feeling.
 Check out these authors who achieved their goals, and get inspired!

 Get on this list!